 I am a crossdresser!
 There.
 I said it.
 October 2014.
 Never admitted that to myself, but have always been one.
 Hated myself for it.
 It has always been a compulsion, an urge, never something I ever enjoyed.
 What is wrong with me?
 It turns out, nothing!

 Okay, now what do I do?
 Having purged a small bedroom full of women’s clothes over the course of my 50+ years, let’s start fresh.
 Let’s see if I can enjoy this.
 Purchase a few things.
 Okay, I like that.
 Add a few more.
 Keep them for more than an hour, a day, a week.
 So far, so good.
 How do I feel?
 Different, better, happy.
 I need to make some life changes.
 If I am going down this road, I need to look half decent.
-I begin the road that would result in my dropping 35 pounds and eventually becoming a very competitive runner, routinely winning my age groups comfortably in 5Ks, now winning my age group in half marathons and running a few full marathon.
+I begin the road that would result in my dropping 35 pounds and eventually becoming a very competitive runner, routinely winning my age groups comfortably in 5Ks, now winning my age group in half marathons and running a few full marathons.
 Happiness matters.